Air Fryer Potato Wedges [Homemade]

 three russet potatoes on white cutting board

-First, make sure to use potatoes that are roughly the same size.
-This way the wedges will be done at the same time.
+Ideally, you use potatoes that are roughly the same size.
+This way the wedges should be done cooking at the same time.

-Then wash the potatoes really well since you won’t be peeling them.
+Start by washing the potatoes really well, since you won’t be peeling them.
+Scrub off any dirt if necessary.

 potato wedges cut on white cutting board